PROGRAMS AT THE ZOO

 (K-1st grades; 1 hour)

-Students will use observation skills focused on in the Animals 2-by-2 curriculum, as they explore the differences and similarities in cows, chickens and goats.
-This interactive program also incorporates the NSF Fabric unit by giving students the opportunity to touch a sheep and to follow how fleece from the sheep becomes yarn and fabric.
-Students will even make felt from wool.
+Students will use the observation skills focused on in the Animals 2 by 2 curriculum as they explore the differences and similarities in cows, chickens and goats.
+Students also have the opportunity to touch a farm animal and make their own fabric from sheep fleece.

 Download the Farm and Fabric Pre-visit sheet